Xelvanta/Heartbeat/README.md

 }
 ```

-After updating Nginx, reload the service:
+After updating Nginx, restart the service:

 ```bash
 sudo systemctl restart nginx
 ```

-### 5. Viewing the Dashboard
+### Viewing the Dashboard

-Once the application is running in production, you can view the **Heartbeat Dashboard** by navigating to your server's IP address or domain:
+Once the application is running in production, navigate to your server's IP address or domain to view the **Heartbeat Dashboard**:

 ```
 http://your_domain.com/